amitkaps/data-vis-workshop/README.md

-# data-vis-workshop
-Data Visualisation Workshop
+# Data Visualisation Workshop

-# Setup instructions.
+## Setup instructions.
 System Requirements:

 - You need a laptop for hands-on coding during the workshop, with the following minimum specifications: